Real-time Kernel Protection (RKP)

 Full security coverage

 Each year, Samsung’s research and development teams add the latest runtime protections to a growing list of unique capabilities found only within RKP.
+At a 2018 mobile security conference, RKP was touted as the best Android protection technology available and was credited with the lack of new public exploits in the past year for Samsung Knox devices.

 Although RKP is only one piece of Samsung’s holistic security solution, it successfully demonstrates the unique security guarantees possible when combining hardware, software, and advanced security research.
 Ensuring security claims are low maintenance, highly effective, and industry-leading is what provides enterprise customers the trust they need to deploy mobile devices in high-security environments.